 Rule Reference: §809.72

-E-300: Parent Reporting Requirements during the Eligibility Period
+E-300: Parent Reporting Requirements During the Eligibility Period

-Boards must ensure that during the 12-month eligibility period or during the three-month Initial Job Search period and the subsequent eligibility period described in , parents are required only to report items that impact the family’s eligibility or that enable the Board or Board contractor to contact the family or pay the provider.
+Boards must ensure that during the 12-month eligibility period or during the three-month Initial Job Search period and the subsequent eligibility period described in D-1008, parents are required only to report items that impact the family’s eligibility or that enable the Board or Board contractor to contact the family or pay the provider.

 Rule Reference: §809.73(a)

-Boards must inform staff members that parents are not required to report temporary changes in work, education, or job training, as described in .
+Boards must inform staff members that parents are not required to report temporary changes in work, education, or job training, as described in D-801.

 E-301: Required Parent Reporting